-As your vacation to Disney World draws near, don’t wait until the last minute to pack.
-There are a few important decisions you need to make, and one of the biggest ones you have is choosing what to bring to Disney World.
+One thing that many of us have a problem with is procrastination.
+But when it comes to a Disney World vacation, don’t wait until the last minute to pack.
+There are a few important decisions you need to make, and one of the biggest decisions is choosing what to bring to Disney World.
 Today we are going to give you a checklist of items that we try and take with us, and that we feel will truly benefit you and your family on your vacation!

 There are a couple reasons it’s important to bring these items.
 First of all, you will save money.
 If you buy many of these items once you get to the resort, you will pay an arm and a leg for them.
 Second, it saves time!
 Sure, there are big stores near Disney, but who wants to spend their time at Disney World leaving the resort and shopping for groceries and incidental items?